martykan/forecastie/README.md

 ## Contribution
 If you have any ideas or issues, don't hesitate to reach out to me.
 Every contribution is welcome.

+## Translators
+If you want to translate, I would recommend joining the translator mailing list.
+You will get notified a few days before a new version comes, so the translations can be done when it's released.

 ## License
 [![GNU GPLv3 Image](https://www.gnu.org/graphics/gplv3-127x51.png)](http://www.gnu.org/licenses/gpl-3.0.en.html)